jackzhy96/SurgPose/README.md

 1. <b>Stereo Camera Calibration:</b> SurgPose includes stereo camera parameters `StereoCalibrationDVRK.ini` deriving from [MATLAB 2024b Stereo Camera Calibration](https://www.mathworks.com/help/vision/ug/using-the-stereo-camera-calibrator-app.html) Application.
 In `StereoCalibrationDVRK.ini`, k0, k1, k4 refer radial distortion coeffients and k2, k3 infer tangential distortion coeffients.

 2. <b>Stereo Matching:</b> Run `python depth_estimator.py -d [path to data, e.g. /SurgPose/000000]`.
-This script is modified from [Deform3DGS]().
-Note that the image size of SurgPose is 1400x986.
-In this example script, to run RAFT, image size need to be resized to the multiple of 8, e.g. 640x512.
+Note that the original image size of SurgPose is 1400x986.
+In this example script, to run RAFT, the image size needs to be resized to the multiple of 8, e.g., 640x512.
+Based on RAFT, not all frames can get very accurate depth.
+Feel free to try other stereo matching methods with stronger performance.

 ## Trajectory Generation

-1. Define the workspace for PSM1 and/or PSM3 (PSM2).
+1. Define the workspace for PSM1 (right instrument) and/or PSM3 (left instrument).

 2. Randomly sample N points in the workspace.